Do you believe that you must confess every known sin to God?

 The Implications of Confessionism

 Now, consider the implications of adding the work of confession for ongoing forgiveness with the data we presently have.
 If something more is required for forgiveness and cleansing from all unrighteousness (a state required for heaven), then the believer is in a dilemma.
 What if he fails to confess some sins?
 What if he fails to confess one sin?
 Is he unforgiven and not cleansed from all unrighteousness?
 This is not what propitiation and the continual immediate cleansing from sin by the blood assert.
-Must we add to what God has so completely accomplished?
+Must we add to what God has been so completely accomplished?
 Isn’t Christ’s death and the application of His blood enough?
 Doesn’t this additional requirement diminish the cross by making my naming of a sin, each sin, a prerequisite to forgiveness?

 So what about 1:9, the verse used by those who contend for confession of every sin?